-- Become familiar with the handoff procedure of the surgical patient being admitted to the PACU. - 2.
-Perform head-to-toe assessment of the PACU patient. - 3.
-Become familiar with the various monitors utilized in the DMH PACU. - Evaluate vital signs every 5 minutes and document vital signs every 10 minutes while the patient is in the PACU. - 5.
+- 1. Become familiar with the handoff procedure of the surgical patient being admitted to the PACU. - 2.
+Perform a head-to-toe assessment of the PACU patient. - 3.
+Become familiar with the various monitors utilized in the DMH PACU. - 4.
+Evaluate vital signs every 5 minutes and document vital signs every 10 minutes while the patient is in the PACU. - 5.
 Examine the surgeon/anesthesiologist's post-operative orders and assist in their implementation. - 6.
 Become knowledgeable in the discharge criteria for the PACU patient. - 7.
-Participate in the discharge process for the patient being discharged from PACU. - 8.
-Review the anesthesia record of the PACU patient to develop an understanding of the documentation, anesthesia provided, and the patient response. - 9.
+Participate in the discharge process for the patient discharged from PACU. - 8.
+Review the PACU patient's anesthesia record to understand the documentation, anesthesia provided, and the patient response. - 9.
 Assist in the management of post-op acute pain control.

-OB Rotation Clinical Outcomes
+OB Rotation

-- 1. Accurately assess and assign the correct ASA classification to the laboring or C-section patient. - Review the Obstetric prescribed medication. - 3.
-Formulate a care plan for the C-Section patient and present the physiologic changes that occur with pregnancy. - 4.
+Accurately assess and assign the correct ASA classification to the laboring or C-section patient.

+- 2. Review the Obstetric prescribed medication. - 3.
+Formulate a care plan for the C-Section patient and present the physiologic changes with pregnancy. - 4.
 Assist and/or administer the epidural or SAB for the laboring patient or C- section patient. - 5.
-Participate in the induction, maintenance, and emergence for the Stat C-section. - 6.
+Participate in the induction, maintenance, and emergence of the Stat C-section. - 6.
 Transition care of the patient to the Post Anesthesia Care nurse and utilize an appropriate patient report. - 7.
 Review the patient postoperatively and assess pain control.